erambeau/tenzies-game/README.md

 The steps, at the point when I write this ReadMe, are the following :

 ✅ Dice components\
-⬜ Generate array of 10 random numbers\
+✅ Generate array of 10 random numbers\
-⬜ Map array to dice components\
+✅ Map array to dice components\
-⬜ Roll dice button\
+✅ Roll dice button\
-⬜ Change dice to objects\
+✅ Change dice to objects\
-⬜ Styling held dice\
+✅ Styling held dice\
-⬜ Hold dice\
+✅ Hold dice\
-⬜ End game\
+✅ End game\
-⬜ New Game\
+⬜ New Game

 # Final Result